ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/graphql-server.md

 A **GraphQL schema**[^GSL] is at the center of any GraphQL server implementation and describes the functionality available to the clients which connect to it.
 An Schema is written using the **Schema Definition Language (SDL)**[^SLCS], that defines the syntax for writing GraphQL Schemas.
 It is otherwise known as **Interface Definition Language**.
 It is the lingua franca shared for building GraphQL APIs regardless of the programming language chosen.

-Here is an example of a GraphQL Schema written in SDL:
+Here is an example of a GraphQL Schema written in SDL (file [aluschema.gql](https://github.com/ULL-MII-SYTWS/graphql-server-template/blob/main/aluschema.gql)):

 ```graphql
   type Student {